Athenaxdd/gcsim_run_config/README.md

-# python script to automate weapon/artifacts(wip) replacement in gcsim config
+# python script to auto gen weapon/artifacts config in gcsim

 - (make sure to download gcsim's latest version)
-- add the gcsim config that you want in the config.txt file
+- Add the gcsim config that you want in the config file (i.e `config.txt`)
-- run auto_weapons or auto_artifacts
+- Run ` auto_weapons.py`` or  `auto_artifacts`
-- run generate batch to generate batch (lol)
+- Run `generate_batch.py` and put the output in the gcsim folder
-- put all the .txt in the output folder into the gcsim optimization folder (viewer_gz(?))
+- put all the .txt in the output folder into the gcsim optimization folder
-- run generate batch, put the output in the gcsim folder
-- put runbatch.py into gcsim folder
+- put runbatch.py into gcsim folder and run `runbatch.py`
-- run runbatch.py
-- profit
+- profit!!!